information

 Never flush unused medications or other chemicals down the toilet or pour them down a drain.

-Portland’s wastewater treatment plants are great at taking the bacteria and human waste out of flushed water, but they are not specially designed to filter out chemicals found in things like medications, paint, or motor oil.
-Flushing those types of substances into the sewer system could harm City workers, the treatment plant, and our rivers and streams.
+Portland’s wastewater treatment plants remove bacteria and human waste from wastewater, but they are not designed to remove plastic from contact lenses or other small items, or chemicals found in things like medications, paint, or motor oil.
+When these types of substances enter the sewer system, they can harm City workers, treatment plant processes, and our rivers and streams.
+Pollutants in our waterways harm public health, water quality, fish, and wildlife.